openvinotoolkit/datumaro/site/content/en/docs/formats/cityscapes.md

   distinguish between different instances.
   If `False`, the annotation `id` field encodes the instance id.

-## Load Cityscapes dataset
+## Import Cityscapes dataset

 The Cityscapes dataset is available for free [download](https://www.cityscapes-dataset.com/downloads/).

-A Datumaro project with a Cityscapes source can be created the following way:
+A Datumaro project with a Cityscapes source can be created in the following way:

 ``` bash
 datum create